 Infants with Down syndrome usually develop more slowly than other children of the same age, although a wide variation is seen.
 Language development is typically much slower, as is motor development.
 Their body strength may seem a little weak.
 For example, most toddlers walk between 12 and 14 months of age, but toddlers with Down syndrome walk between 15 and 36 months.

 Down syndrome frequently is suspected at birth based on physical appearance.
 The diagnosis usually is confirmed by a blood test to examine the chromosomes.
 Additional testing may be done, including chest X-rays, echocardiography and an electrocardiogram, to check for heart problems.
 Sometimes X-ray studies of the gastrointestinal tract are done as well.

 In some cases, Down syndrome is suspected during pregnancy from the results of a fetal ultrasound and blood test that measures the levels of three chemicals (a "triple-screen" test) in a pregnant woman's blood.
 If these results are abnormal, further tests can be done to help diagnose Down syndrome.

 Down syndrome continues throughout life.

 There is no way to prevent Down syndrome.
 However, the chance of having a child with Down syndrome increases as the age of the mother increases.
-Older mothers usually are offered additional screening tests to find Down syndrome in the womb (uterus).
-Some researchers have suggested that an older father also increases the risk.

 Parents who already have a child with Down syndrome are more likely to have another child with the same problem in future pregnancies.
 Genetic testing can help to determine the amount of risk.